Select a topic area below to view answers, and use keywords or terms in the search bar to narrow your search.

 Students living off campus must follow the same rules regarding social interactions and gatherings.
 The only difference is that off campus houses might have larger indoor gathering spaces that can accommodate more than 1-2 non-pod guests.
 Whether students live on or off campus, the upward limit for gatherings remains a total of 10 individuals (or the number of students who officially live in the house, whichever is higher), assuming that the space allows for 6 feet of separation between students.
 Students who live in the house count toward the total number in a gathering.
 Whenever non-pod members are present in a gathering, all participants must wear masks and engage in social distancing.

-Off campus students (including those that live in houses that technically fall within the campus map) may not host any on-campus students in their residence for any reason until students have cleared both “in-room” and “on campus” quarantines (Oct 1st at the earliest).
+At this time, off-campus students (including those that live in houses that technically fall within the campus map) may not host any on-campus students in their residence for any reason.

 Masks should cover both your mouth and your nose.
 No bandanas, neck buffs or masks with exhalation valves are acceptable.
 Students are expected to wear masks in all indoor spaces (with the exception of their own residential space — dorm and common room — when they are alone or with only pod members).
 Students are also expected to wear masks outdoors whenever they are not able to maintain 6 feet of separation from others (this includes being less than 6 feet from both pod members and non-pod members).
 As a general rule, you should plan to wear a mask outside unless you are far removed from others (e.g., on a solo walk, run, etc)